MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Labs/Trainer Guide.md

 * Add detailed status of the visit, e.g. email display and validation for the visitor, reason for denying building access, etc

-  > Access to the propeties of related entities, building engaging UI
+  > Access to the properties of related entities, building engaging UI

 * How would you handle the requirement of multiple buildings/meetings/checkings during the single campus visit.
 For example, someone may visit campus for a day and during that day they will meet staff members in multiple buildings at different time of the day.
 What about single meeting with multiple external participants?
-Would you consider bringing *appointment* entity into the soluton?
+Would you consider bringing *appointment* entity into the solution?

   > This is a good but potentially complex and lengthy topic to discuss.
 Consider initiating a discussion and giving students some form of "home work".
 Discuss how Power Apps enable iterative approach to building apps, i.e. start simple and enhance as you go.